jbregli/ros/README.md

  default, the container runs as the root user, so /root/.ros/ would be the full path to these files.

- Create a ros-uto directory and into that dir, to start a container, just use
+ Create a ros-tuto directory and into that dir, to start a container, just use

  ```
     docker run -v $PWD/.ros:/root/.ros $PWD/opt:/opt ros